UPSC Mains General Studies Paper – 1 Mains 2022

 Introduction:

 - The troposphere is the layer closest to the Earth’s surface, and it contains most of the atmospheric mass.
-This layer is composed mainly of nitrogen and oxygen, with small amounts of other gases, such as carbon dioxide and water vapour.
+This layer is composed mainly of nitrogen and oxygen, with small amounts of other gases, such as carbon dioxide and water vapor.
 The troposphere also contains dust, smoke, and other particulate matter.
 Most of the mass (about 75-80%) of the atmosphere is in the troposphere and is where most weather phenomena occur.
 Weather refers to short-lived temperature, wind, and precipitation conditions that vary from place to place.

 Body: